The d-separation criterion in Categorical Probability: Conditionals and conditional independence

 As we have already done in the previous definition, we write $\mathcal{X}, \mathcal{Y}, \ldots$ for arbitrary lists of objects in $\cat{C}$.
 We also allow for implicit reordering of these lists---effectively identifying these lists with multisets---and omit mention of the relevant compositions of $f$ by swap morphisms.\footnote{Of course, these kinds of bookkeeping mechanisms are also present in the traditional notation of probability distributions and measures, though rarely made explicit in that context.} This allows us to talk about conditional independence with respect to any tripartition of the tensor factors in the codomain of any state $f$.

 With this in mind, we now introduce a notion of conditional independence for morphisms with inputs.
-This notion is the key ingredient of the $d$-separation criterion presented in \Cref{ssec:causalCompatibility}, and it is the categorical generalization of the \emph{transitional conditional independence} introduced recently by Forr\'e~\cite[Definition~3.1]{Fo21}.
+This notion is the key ingredient of the $d$-separation criterion presented in \Cref{ssec:causalCompatibility}, and it is the categorical generalization of the \emph{transitional conditional independence} introduced recently in \cite[Definition~3.1]{Fo21}.

 \begin{definition} A morphism $f: \mathcal{A} \to \mathcal{X} \otimes \mathcal{Y} \otimes \mathcal{Z}$ in $\cat{C}$ displays the \emph{conditional independence} $\mathcal{X} \perp \mathcal{Y} \ | \ \mathcal{Z}$ if there exists a factorization of the form